Mentoring and Networking to Thrive in Public Administration

 - Programming events are being designed with networking in mind, for example by holding round-table discussions or allowing for informal discussions with invited speakers following the speaking portion of the event.

 - PA Connections has launched the Networking Registry (Beta version) to help connect members seeking career and professional advice with members who are interested in sharing their knowledge and experience.

 - PA Connections is establishing Shared Resources, an online resource to supplement person-to-person knowledge transfer.
 The value proposition for this resource is that it will be curated and annotated by members of the PA community.

+The Shared Resources Platform is an online curated compendium of useful resources for professional development.
 The goals of Shared Resources are: (1) To create a hub of information utilized by professionals who are exploring their career options or looking for career guidance; and (2) To provide information on a number of careers and sectors, while also connecting professionals for the purposes of forming inter/intra sector relationships.
-The materials on the shared resource platform will come from a variety of sources and will be curated by members.
-Curators will seek out new materials on their own as well as from users.
-The resource is expected to evolve to maintain relevance and usability.
-If you are interested in participating in the Shared Resources effort, email the PA Connections Team at firstname.lastname@example.org.
+If you are interested in participating in the Shared Resources effort, email the PA Connections Team at email@example.com.

 What is the PA Connections group?

 We are public servants interested in leveraging mentorship to become more effective in our jobs and more adept at managing our careers.